-- 3.213.
+3.213.3.212.
 Exercises, including drills, should be conducted to test and validate the effectiveness of the public communication programme, for the purpose of continuous improvement and necessary adjustment of plans, procedures and response arrangements.
-Drills and exercises should be as realistic as possible: - (a) A programme of regular drills and exercises for the public communication programme should be integrated into the drills and exercises of the emergency preparedness and response programme; - (b) Regular drills and exercises should be conducted to test the knowledge and expertise of senior managers, technical experts, emergency response personnel, public information officers, spokespersons and others responsible for public communication; - (c) Regular exercises should include all national authorities with responsibilities in emergency response; - (d) The use of contracted services for public communication should be periodically tested in drills and exercises; - (e) Drills focusing only on public communication should be carried out; - (f) Spokespersons should be regularly tested in drills and exercises, and their performance should be assessed by means of mock media interactions; - (g) Others with specified responsibilities in the public communication programme, such as technical briefers and emergency response personnel, should be regularly tested in drills and exercises; - (h) Intergovernmental organizations, as part of their programmes of drills and exercises, should exercise public communication to ensure consistent messaging as described in the Joint Radiation Emergency Management Plan of the International Organizations [4] (see para.
-3.69).
+Drills and exercises should be as realistic as possible:

+- (a) A programme of regular drills and exercises for the public communication programme should be integrated into the drills and exercises of the emergency preparedness and response programme; - (b) Regular drills and exercises should be conducted to test the knowledge and expertise of senior managers, technical experts, emergency response personnel, public information officers, spokespersons and others responsible for public communication; - (c) Regular exercises should include all national authorities with responsibilities in emergency response; - (d) The use of contracted services for public communication should be periodically tested in drills and exercises; - (e) Drills focusing only on public communication should be carried out; - (f) Spokespersons should be regularly tested in drills and exercises, and their performance should be assessed by means of mock media interactions; - (g) Others with specified responsibilities in the public communication programme, such as technical briefers and emergency response personnel and personnel responsible for on social media platforms, should be regularly tested in drills and exercises;

+(h) Intergovernmental organizations, as part of their programmes of drills and exercises, should exercise public communication to ensure consistent messaging as described in the Joint Radiation Emergency Management Plan of the International Organizations [4][4] (see para.
+3.703.69).

-- 3.214.
-The drills and exercises for the public communication programme should include, to the extent possible, tests of the communication strategy, including processes and procedures for: - (a) Provision of clear, accurate and consistent messaging in a transparent and timely manner (see para.
-1.24); - (b) Collection and assessment of information in a public communication response; - (c) Coordination of response organizations and other authorities providing official information; - (d) Development of messages, including communication of uncertainties; - (e) Necessary coordination and consistency of messaging and necessary approval of messages; - (f) Dissemination of information; - (g) Media monitoring. - 3.215.
+3.214.3.213.
+The drills and exercises for the public communication programme of should include, to the extent possible, tests of the communication strategy, including processes and procedures for:

+- (a) Provision of clear, accurate and consistent messaging in a transparent and timely manner (see para.
+1.131.24); - (b) Collection and assessment of information in a public communication response; - (c) Coordination of response organizations and other authorities providing official information; - (d) Development of messages, including communication of uncertainties; - (e) Necessary coordination and consistency of messaging and necessary approval of messages; - (f) Dissemination of information; - (g) Media monitoring.

+3.215.3.214.
 Arrangements should be made for an evaluation, a review and a report following the conclusion of each drill and exercise.
 The purpose of the evaluation and review should be to identify gaps, observations and lessons.
-The report should recommend any necessary improvements for an effective public communication response within the emergency management system. - 3.216.
+The report should recommend any necessary improvements for an effective public communication response within the emergency management system.

+3.216.3.215.
 Arrangements should be made for regular drills and exercises to ensure that the skills of public information officers, spokespersons, technical briefers and others responsible for public communication are sufficient for an emergency response.